The Detroit Eagle: Connection to Madonna

 In the 1970s, Madonna made youthful forays into Menjo's in the Palmer Park area.
 Her presence at this historic establishment was an important chapter in her early life, and this was likely the first gay bar she ever visited.
 According to local legend, Madonna's patronage of the bar took place during the mid- to late 1970s.
 However, her visits were not without controversy, as she was eventually barred from the establishment.
 Tim McKee-Zazo, Menjo’s general manager said “Before she went to New York and got famous, this was her hangout.
 Her period of coming here was the mid- to late ’70s, but then she was barred from coming,” he said, sharing a local legend.
 “She got kicked out of here for pulling her vagina out.
 She was a rowdy teenager at the time.”
 The original disco ball Madonna danced under is still in the possession of Menjo's; "That's the original 1976 disco ball that Madonna used to dance under here at Menjo's.
 She was 16 years old."

-Club Toilet

-Club Toilet is an underground party series based in Detroit, Michigan, celebrated for its inclusive and eclectic atmosphere.
-Emerging as a vital space within the city's vibrant LGBTQ+ scene, Club Toilet is known for hosting events that blend cutting-edge electronic music with a distinct sense of community and creative expression.
-The event is often held in conjunction with Movement Electronic Music Festival.

-The club's events frequently showcase local and international DJs, emphasizing genres like techno and house.
-Club Toilet is recognized for its immersive environments and thematic decor, which often challenge conventional nightlife norms.

-Unlike traditional clubs, Club Toilet does not have a fixed venue, with events typically taking place in various locations across Detroit.
-This nomadic approach adds an element of anticipation and excitement, further enhancing its underground appeal.

-As a part of Detroit's rich cultural and musical heritage, Club Toilet has established itself as a significant player in the city's underground scene.
-It continues to be a space where diverse communities come together to celebrate freedom, art, and the transformative power of music.